0chain/zboxcli/README.md

 * `free_tokens` The amount free tokens; equivalent to the `size` filed.
 * `timestamp` Used to prevent multiple applications of the same marker.
 * `signature` Signed by the assigner, validated using public key on the blockchain.
-All allocation settings, other than `size`, will be set automatically by 0chain.
+All allocation settings, other than `lock`, will be set automatically by 0chain.
+  Once created, an allocation funded by a free storage marker becomes identical to any other allocation; Its history forgotten.

 ```shell
 ./zbox newallocation --free_allocation markers/referal_marker.json